 I'm very tempted to purchase more copies of these early issues just to be able to get the posters up in frames in my house, while keeping an intact issue too.
 And I'm sure I'm not the only collector who has contemplated it...

-Looking at these now I think it's incredible the amount of work that went into these for this anarchic 'kids' comic!
-These would be reprinted later in Oink!s run for those that missed them the first time round, during the monthly issues.
+Looking at these now I think it's incredible the amount of work that went into these for this anarchic kids' comic!
+These would be reprinted later in Oink!'s run for those that missed them the first time around, during the monthly issues.
 Personally I can remember some of them from back then, but moreso some of the ones still to come, so I'll go into that in more detail when I put up part two in a few weeks.
 The next posters would be included in issues 4-6 and then #8 so I'll post up the remainder after that issue.

 Sadly, Malcolm passed away on 22nd March 2009 after battling cancer.

 Oink! writer/artist Lew Stringer wrote a touching piece on Malcolm and his work on his blog at the time, which you can read here: